denisdanielyan/as3-Application-Only-Twitter/README.md

 This ActionScript 3 Module is compatible with Flex 4 and AIR Mobile (iOS and Android) but also runs without.

+This module is designed to be run as a mobile / desktop app.
+AFAIK it does not run as a Website because it would require an entry in a nonexistent crossdomain-policy file that whould have to reside on the twitter server.

 # Usage #
 1. Create a Twiter app here: https://dev.twitter.com/apps
 2. Under "OAuth Tool" you find the "consumer key" and the "consumer secret", they havea to go into the TwitterSocket constructor